Ercaenonai/flask_app/README.md

 ### Pure Docker Commands

 If you prefer not to use Taskfile, you can manually execute the equivalent Docker commands.
-You will need to ensure you have requirement.txt in the images directory.
+You will need to ensure you have requirements.txt in the images directory.

 1. **Build the Docker Image**:
    ```bash